SanshanGan/salesforce-notes/notes/OM&LB.md

 ### Summary:

 - Used to track marketing efforts
-- Marketing User Permission(create, edit, delete Campaigns)
+- Need Marketing User Permission to create, edit, delete Campaigns
 - Contains info like: Leads in Campaign, Converted Leads, value of won Opportunities
 - Campaign Status field: standard picklist field
 - Campaign Members - Leads or Contacts, can be Accounts if enabled